What is spinal fusion?

-When spinal fusion is performed in the cervical spine along with a diskectomy, it is called cervical fusion.
+When spinal fusion is performed in the cervical spine along with a diskectomy, it’s called cervical fusion.
 Instead of removing a vertebra, the surgeon removes disks or bone spurs from the cervical spine, which is in the neck.
-In the cervical spine, seven vertebrae are separated by intervertebral disks.
+There are seven vertebrae separated by intervertebral disks in the cervical spine.